USS Indianapolis (CA-35): 1945

 Overhauled, Indianapolis joined Vice Admiral Marc A. Mitscher's fast carrier task force on 14 February 1945.
 Two days later, the task force launched an attack on Tokyo to cover the landings on Iwo Jima, scheduled for 19 February.
 This was the first carrier attack on mainland Japan since the Doolittle Raid.
 The mission was to destroy Japanese air facilities and other installations in the Home Islands.
 The fleet achieved complete tactical surprise by approaching the Japanese coast under cover of bad weather.
 The attacks were pressed home for two days.
-The US Navy lost 49 carrier planes while claiming 499 enemy planes, a 10-to-1 kill/loss ratio.
+The U.S. Navy lost 49 carrier planes while claiming 499 enemy planes, a 10-to-1 kill/loss ratio.
 The task force also sank a carrier, nine coastal ships, a destroyer, two destroyer escorts, and a cargo ship.
 They destroyed hangars, shops, aircraft installations, factories, and other industrial targets.

 Immediately after the strikes, the task force raced to the Bonin Islands to support the landings on Iwo Jima.
 The ship remained there until 1 March, protecting the invasion ships and bombarding targets in support of the landings.
 Indianapolis returned to VADM Mitscher's task force in time to strike Tokyo, again on 25 February, and Hachijō, off the southern coast of Honshū, the following day.
 Although weather was extremely bad, the American force destroyed 158 planes and sank five small ships while pounding ground installations and destroying trains.

 The next target for the US forces was Okinawa, in the Ryukyu Islands, which were in range of aircraft from the Japanese mainland.
 The fast carrier force was tasked with attacking airfields in southern Japan until they were incapable of launching effective airborne opposition to the impending invasion.
 The fast carrier force departed for Japan from Ulithi on 14 March.
 On 18 March, she launched an attack from a position 100 mi southeast of the island of Kyūshū.
 The attack targeted airfields on Kyūshū, as well as ships of the Japanese fleet in the harbors of Kobe and Kure, on southern Honshū.
 The Japanese located the American task force on 21 March, sending 48 planes to attack the ships.
 Twenty-four fighters from the task force intercepted and shot down all the Japanese aircraft.